 The I2C bus is a synchronous communication protocol that allows interaction between microcontrollers and devices (such as sensors, memories, analog-to-digital converters, among many others).

-One of the most interesting points of I2C is that it allows us to connect multiple devices using only two lines:
+One of the most interesting points about I2C is that it allows us to connect several devices using only two lines:

 - SDA (Serial Data Line)